THE BIG IDEA:

 WHAT IS COMPUTER SCIENCE?

 Computer science courses have become a necessary part of K-12 education to prepare students for success in college, career, and life.
-According to Code.org, a national leader in computer science education, there are 6,032 open computing jobs in Alabama with an average salary of $86,870.
-High-quality computer science courses help to prepare students to not only use but create new technologies that are necessary for the changing workforce.
+High-quality computer science courses help to prepare students to not only use existing technology but create new technologies that are necessary for the changing workforce.

-In the 2021-2022 school year, Alabama enrolled 35,679 students in computer science courses.
-Nationally, the number of students taking the Advanced Placement (AP) Computer Science Principles exam grew from 50,000 to 76,000 in just one year, showing the growing relevance of this coursework.
-As the rest of the world is gearing up to prepare students for the jobs of tomorrow, Alabama must continue to ensure students have increased access to computer science courses.
+In the 2023-2024 school year, 86% of Alabama elementary schools implemented computer science instruction, impacting 316,559 students in kindergarten through 6th grade.
+Alabama also enrolled 39,300 students in secondary computer science courses.
+Of those students, 14,363 were in high school and 24,937 were in middle school.
+Advanced Placement (AP) Computer Science Principles was the second most popular AP course offered in Alabama schools in the spring of 2024.
+Over 3,200 Alabama students took the) AP Computer Science Principles exam in 2024.
+Nationally, the number of students taking the AP Computer Science Principles exam grew from 50,000 to 76,000 in just one year, showing the growing relevance of this coursework.
+As the rest of the world is gearing up to prepare students for the new jobs of today, Alabama must continue to ensure students have increased access to computer science courses.